tolgahancepel/openwid/README.md

 <img src="doc/openwid-logo.png" alt="drawing" width="400"/>

 **openwid** (OpenWeather in Dash) is a Python package for creating daily weather forecast components in Plotly Dash framework.
+You can easily add a fully responsive weather forecast card to your Dash applications.
+Before starting, you need to get a unique API key from <a href="https://home.openweathermap.org/api_keys">OpenWeather</a> website.

 ## Install
 openwid can be installed using